 • Grand Canyon, Arizona: 1 night

 About this independent tour

-Route 66 is a recommended self-drive itinerary.
+Route 66 is a recommended self-drive itinerary itinerary including 19 days car hire, accommodation for 18 nights in 3 star hotels and a personalised documentation pack.
 Destinations, durations and accommodation are all completely flexible and easily adapted to suit your own needs.
-All sightseeing is a suggestion only and is not included unless specified.
+All sightseeing is a suggestion only and is not included.
 This is an unescorted, independent journey and no Kuoni representative will be available.
 Transfers are not included so upon arrival at each destination you will be required to make your own way to your hotel and you will also be required to independently reconfirm any arrangements locally.

 Hotel: Holiday Inn Mart Plaza

 SPRINGFIELD, ILLINOIS Explore this historical city, perhaps visiting some of the many sites that connected to Abraham Lincoln, the 16th President of the United States.
 Highlights include the Lincoln Home National Historic Site – the only home he ever owned – the Lincoln Tomb and the Old State capital where he made one of his most famous speeches.

 Hotel: Crowne Plaza Springfield

 ST LOUIS, MISSOURI Located on the west bank of the Mississippi River, the city of St Louis, also known as the 'Gateway to the West' has one of the most famous skylines in the country due to the 630-foot high Gateway Arch.
 The city is made up of many neighbourhoods, including the oldest district of Laclede's Landing which is now a popular entertainment destination with restaurants, bars and shops housed in the 19th Century buildings which line the cobbled streets.